srgnbkr/srgnbkr/README.md

 ### 🚀 Expertise
 - **Frontend Development**: Crafting dynamic, responsive web applications using Angular, Bootstrap, and TailwindCSS.
-- **Backend Development**: Building efficient APIs and backend systems with .NET Core, NestJS, and SQL databases.
+- **Backend Development**: Building efficient APIs and backend systems with .NET Core, and SQL databases.
-- **Database Management**: Proficient in Microsoft SQL Server, PostgreSQL, and Redis for modern application needs.
+- **Database Management**: Proficient in Microsoft SQL Server,  and Redis for modern application needs.

 ---